-Fresh fruits and vegetables are vitally important in the human diet as they are a primary source of
+Fresh fruits and vegetables are vitally important in the human diet as they are a primary source of proteins, carbohydrates, vitamins, dietary fibers, minerals, and minor but important bioactive nutrients such as e.g. polyphenols.

-vegetables is their short shelf life.
-They are highly perishable due to the biochemical reactions involved in metabolism, risk of infection with pathogenic microorganisms and environmental conditions of storage.
-If the harvested fruits and vegetables are not instantly processed and preserved using proper methods, the economic loss resulting from their spoilage can be substantial.
-In order to meet the increasing consumer demand for fresh-like, natural, and additive free and minimally-processed fruits and vegetables and to reduce economic loss, various processing and preservation technologies have been extensively investigated to extend the shelf life and to preserve the quality of fresh fruits and vegetables.
-Many physical preservation methods such as freezing, canning, and drying that rely on heating and cooling operations have been explored.
+Many physical preservation methods such as freezing, canning, and drying that rely on heating and cooling operations have been explored by VIVES and ILVO within the BioBoost project.
 Although these technologies ensure a high level of food safety, the heating and cooling of fruits and vegetables can result insignificant quality losses.
 For instance, the colour, flavour, and texture of fruits and vegetables subjected to heating and/or cooling processes can be irreversibly altered.